trstringer/azblogfilter/README.md

 If you are a systemd user, you can install a systemd unit and timer to routinely check for blog updates by running `make install-systemd`.

 ## Usage

+azblogfilter filters blog posts either by a cached value (good for the usage of "what are the new blog posts that have been published since I last checked?"
+This is the mechanism used in the systemd service).
+Or it can use `--since` to go back in the past for blog posts without using cache.
+The `--since` parameter takes a systemd time span (`man 7 systemd.time`).
+E.g. to get all blog posts in the past 3 days you could specify `--since -3d`.

 ```
 Filter posts by keywords and categories.